 - 6513.
 Curriculum and Teaching Elementary Language Arts (3).
 Pr., graduate standing.
 A critical study of teaching practices and reappraisal of selected experiences and content for curriculum improvement in the field of language arts.
-Extensive field experiences are provided for alternative students. - 6523.
+Extensive field experiences provided for alternative students. - 6523.
 Curriculum and Teaching Elementary Mathematics (3).
 Pr., graduate standing.
 A critical study of teaching practices and reappraisal of selected experiences and content for curriculum improvement in the field of mathematics.
-Extensive field experiences will be provided for alternative students. - 6533.
+Extensive field experiences provided for alternative students. - 6533.
 Curriculum and Teaching Elementary Social Studies (3).
 Pr., graduate standing.
 A critical study of teaching practices and reappraisal of selected experiences and content for curriculum improvement in the field of social studies.
-Extensive field experiences are provided for alternative students.
+Extensive field experiences provided for alternative students. - 6543.

-- 6543.
 Curriculum and Teaching Elementary Science (3).
 Pr., departmental approval.
 A critical study of teaching practices and reappraisal of selected experiences and content for curriculum improvement in the field of science.
-Extensive field experiences will be provided for alternative students. - 6553.
+Extensive field experiences provided for alternative students. - 6553.
 Problems of Teaching in Elementary School (3).
 Pr., departmental approval.
 Problems associated with teaching in the elementary school are analyzed.
 Includes extensive reading in professional literature. - 7513.
 Research Studies in Education: Language Arts (3).
 Pr., departmental approval.
-Review, analysis, and interpretation of available research with emphasis on designing new research to meet the changing needs of the school in the field of language arts. - 7523.
+Review, analysis, and interpretation of available research with emphasis on designing new research to meet the changing needs of the school in the field of language arts.

+- 7523.
 Research Studies in Education: Mathematics (3).
 Pr., departmental approval.
 Review, analysis, and interpretation of available research with emphasis on designing new research to meet the changing needs of the school in the field of mathematics. - 7533.
 Research Studies in Education: Social Studies (3).
 Pr., departmental approval.
 Review, analysis, and interpretation of available research with emphasis on designing new research to meet the changing needs of the school in the field of social studies. - 7543.
 Research Studies in Education: Science (3).
 Pr., departmental approval.
 Review, analysis, and interpretation of available research with emphasis on designing new research to meet the changing needs of the school in the field of science. - 7982.
 Master's Comprehensive Examination for Elementary Education (0).
 Pr., departmental approval.
 Comprehensive examination covering material from professional courses. - 8982.
 Education Specialist Comprehensive Exam for Elementary Education (0).
 Pr., departmental approval.
-Comprehensive examination covering material from professional courses. - 8992.
-Thesis in Elementary Education (6).
-Pr., departmental approval.
-An in-depth study of a selected topic.
-The thesis will be reviewed by a committee.
+Comprehensive examination covering material from professional courses.